 A decent used long wheel base high roof van with sub 100k miles on the clock, will set you back 8-16k.
 A higher milage (+100k) is fine as long as you're happy the vehicles been well looked after and is in good condition.
 A good model such as a Mercedes Sprinter, a favourite among converters, or a newer van with low milage will be at the upper end of this price bracket.
 Equally an older van nearing the end of its life might cost much less but isn't necessarily worth the investment.

-If starting from scratch a complete build would take a bare minimum of 8 weeks depending on the size of the van, which is a labour cost of around £8k.
+If starting from scratch a complete build should take around 2 months for a medium wheel base van, or 3 months for a long wheel base with labour costing £10-15k.
 You'll then need to add materials costs to this figure.

 As already explained the materials bill depends on a number of factors such as the size of the van, your choice of layout and equipment, the spec of the electrical system, and the type, price and availability of the other materials used.

-As a rough ball park figure, from experience, a basic conversion in a beautiful bespoke rustic style for weekend trips will cost around 10k in materials with a more comprehensive conversion with a very high system spec costing anything upwards.
+For a basic conversion in a beautiful bespoke rustic style for weekend trips allow around £10k for materials.
+A more comprehensive high spec conversion in a large van might cost anything upwards.
 For a DVLA approved campervan you would need to add an awning and additional side windows on both sides, and to be fully off grid, solar, an additional one or two leisure batteries, underslung gas and water tanks and a power inverter.
-These extras would be around 4-5k on the total including labour.
+These extras would be around 5k on the total including labour.
 Quirky details such as wood burners can be anything upwards of £1.5k fitted.
 Remember the vehicle cost is not included here.

-So going by this guide, if you buy a used van for £8k, add our base labour charge of £8k, and materials of £10k, you're looking at around the £26k mark as an absolute minimum for your beautiful bespoke campervan conversion.
+So going by this guide, if you buy a used van for £10k and spend around £10k on materials, you're looking at £30k+ all inclusive for your beautiful bespoke campervan conversion.

 We appreciate these can be quite substantial amounts by most peoples standards, but please take into account that a 'normal' boring off-the-shelf campervan of a similar spec would set you back £40k+ so we're confident we offer excellent value for money.

 The figures mentioned above are very very approximate and are gathered from experience.
-We love what we do, and we work tirelessly to try and keep costs as low as we possibly can so that we can make this dream accessible to as many people as possible, and in return we get to do something exciting and creative day after day for lovely people who really appreciate it.
+We love what we do and we work tirelessly to try and keep costs as low as we possibly can so that we can make this dream accessible, and in return we get to do something exciting and creative day after day for lovely people who really appreciate it.

 How long does a full conversion take?

 As you may have already guessed, there are a million variables involved in building a bespoke space, so it's really hard to give even a ball park figure on the duration of a build.
-For a basic but complete conversion the minimum time would be between 1-2 months.
+For a complete conversion the minimum time would be 2 months.
 To make a comprehensive space for full time living; including wet-rooms, sanitation, advanced renewable electrical systems, kitchen, stove, beds etc. would take upwards of this.

 Can my 'off grid' electrical system run everything it would in a house?